What is Data Classification?

 - Sentiment detection: NLP, or Natural Language Processing, can be used to detect the sentiment of any given content is - save time by routing the right messages to the right people.

 - Topic labeling: Topic labeling consists of tagging topics with a couple of descriptive words or phrases.
 This is done by using an NLP technique to identify themes and meanings - e.g. classify any incoming email attachment and forward it to the right folder in your storage system.

 Classifying data can also be helpful in terms of meeting legal compliance.
-A lack of data classification doesn’t confine to informational chaos – it can also mean you’re not GDPR or HIPAA compliant.
+A lack of Data Classification doesn’t confine you to informational chaos – it can also mean you’re not GDPR or HIPAA-compliant.
 How so?

 Time and manual task management go hand in hand.
 Imagine conducting an NPS or any other customer satisfaction survey, and going through all the free-text answers manually.
 Build a classifier to categorize responses by sentiment, or topic, uncover underlying trends or test out your assumptions.
 Combine it with other data visualization tools (e.g. word clustering), and you'll get better insights into what your customers are saying.

 Alright, so we now understand the value of classification.
-Let's dig in how we translate all this knowledge to practice.
+Let's dig into how we translate all this knowledge to practice.

 Text classification is a powerful tool for utilizing these unstructured data we all sit on top of by utilizing NLP.
 In the words of our users, it feels like wizardry when you create your first classifier and see hundreds of survey responses categorized in seconds.

 Document Classification focuses on processes that mainly apply content-specific classification - e.g. classifying incoming email attachments by type.
 It differs from text classification, as instead of specific phrases or paragraphs being classified, the whole document is taken into consideration.